Gov. Lee grants temporary reprieve for Oscar Smith after "oversight in preparation" hours before execution was scheduled

 NASHVILLE, Tenn. — Oscar Franklin Smith was set to be executed Thursday night but before the execution, he was granted a temporary reprieve by Governor Bill Lee.

-Lee said that there was an oversight in preparations for the lethal injection and so he granted the reprieve while they addressed Tennessee Department of Corrections protocol.
+Lee said there was an oversight in preparations for the lethal injection, and he granted the reprieve while they addressed the Tennessee Department of Correction's protocol.

 Additional information about the decision to halt the execution was not immediately available.